gotrash/theme/site/content/docs/5.3/migration.md

 ### Helpers

-- Added new `.icon-link` helper to quickly place and align Bootstrap Icons alongside a textual link.
+- Added new `.icon-link` helper to quickly place and align GoTrash Theme Icons alongside a textual link.
 Icon links support our new link utilities, too.

 - Added new focus ring helper for removing the default `outline` and setting a custom `box-shadow` focus ring.